eonil/CommonMark/README.md

 How to Use
 ----------
-Major features are incorported in `CommonBlock` class.
+Major features are incorported in `CommonMarkBlock` class.
 Instnatiate the class to build a document tree.

 	CommonMarkError*	e1	=	nil;